michael-wall/liferay-2fa/readme.txt

 - Senna is turned off for the Login form / portlet through the login.jsp fragment to ensure this doesn't prevent with the Authenticator functioning as expected iix.
 The project uses an auth.pipeline.post Authenticator.
 If the regular credentials are not valid then the custom Authenticator will not be triggered ix.
 If you change company.security.auth.type (either through portal-ext.properties or the GUI then you will need to update the System Settings > Security > TOTP 2FA > Temporary Secret Key Mappings to use the new identifier for each user
+x.
+QR Code URLs send by email are valid for 60 minutes by default.
+The user can request a new QR Code URL to be sent to their email address.
+The validity duration can be changed in Control Panel > Configuration > System Settings > Security > TOTP 2FA > QR Code URL Duration xi.
+You can bypass 2FA checks for non-Administrator users by defining a Regular User Role, adding the users to the role and setting the System Settings > TOTP 2FA > Login TOTP 2FA Skip User Role setting

 **************************************
 OSGi Bundles